Mississippi man convicted of directing drug sales from jail - NewsBreak

 MADISON COUNTY, Miss. ( WJTV ) – A Canton man was convicted of directing drug sales from a Madison County jail.

-Lucas Howard was found guilty by a Madison County jury of possession with intent to distribute cocaine and conspiracy to possess with intent to distribute cocaine.15-year-old killed in Bessemer while playing with gun
+Lucas Howard was found guilty by a Madison County jury of possession with intent to distribute cocaine and conspiracy to possess with intent to distribute cocaine.Bridge fire in Monroe County prompts investigation

 District Attorney Bubba Bramlett said Madison County deputies began monitoring Howard’s outgoing jail phone calls in October 2019.
 The calls revealed that he was continuing a drug enterprise through his girlfriend, Alissa Washington.
 He was directing her to buy drugs in Jackson and bring them to his home in Canton to be sold.